Extreme events in dynamical systems and random walkers: A review: Formation of extreme events in dynamical systems

 Here, the synchronization error $E$ is chosen as the observable, and it is defined in terms of the standard Euclidean norm as

 where ${\langle \cdot \cdot \cdot \rangle}_t$ stands for time average.
-Due to occasional interaction in the repulsive zone with appropriate coupling strength, few oscillators split from the coherent group and exhibit high amplitude deviation compared to the regular behavior of the synchronized cluster.
+Figure \Ref{timevarying}(b) illustrates the temporal behavior of the error dynamics.
+Due to occasional interaction in the repulsive zone with appropriate coupling strength, few oscillators split from the coherent group and exhibit high amplitude deviation in the error $E$ compared to the regular behavior of the synchronized cluster.
 Hence, the temporal evolution of the error dynamics $E$ shows occasional large deflections (on state) from the synchronization manifold while it remains almost at zero value (off state) most of the time.
-Among these intermittent states, here extreme events are characterized as those events which are appeared more often than Gaussian statistics and having amplitudes more than $T=m+8\sigma$.
-This threshold $T$ is also analytically calculated using the method developed by Massel \cite{ryszard1996ocean}.
-The emergent extreme events are aperiodic in amplitude and unpredictable with respect to time.
+Extreme events are characterized here as intermittent large deviations in the error function E and manifested by occasional excursions away from the synchroization manifold.
+They are larger than $T=m+8\sigma$ and they follow a non-Gaussian statistics.
+This threshold $T$ can also be analytically calculated using the method developed by Massel \cite{ryszard1996ocean}.